person cooking at a stove

 More Recipes:

-• Easy Spinach & Ricotta Ravioli Without Pasta Dough
+• Spinach & Ricotta Ravioli

 • Easy Spaghetti & Meatballs

-• 5 Minute Bruschetta Bowl
+• 5 Minute Bruschetta Salad

 5-minute pasta and pizza sauce in a rustic ceramic bowl, topped with fresh oregano, sitting on a wooden board with a linen napkin, dried oregano and chilli flakes scattered in front, styled on a white timber background in natural light.

-The Best 5 Minute Tomato Sauce For Pizza or Pasta
+The Best 5 Minute Tomato Sauce

 The Best 5-Minute Tomato Sauce is your ultimate kitchen shortcut.
 Made with six pantry staples in one pan, it delivers a vibrant, rich flavour that’s perfect for pizza, pasta, and beyond.
 Faster than delivery and infinitely better than jarred sauce.